 - Parts of speech (need to write down nouns, not adjectives)

-- Comparing words (does what the other player wrote down actually match the clue?)
+- Comparing words (does what the other player wrote down match the clue?)

 Expansion Activities

 Or, have them pick one clue and create an alphabet list for it.
-They can write down one word for each letter of the alphabet that fits that clue.
+They can write down one word for each alphabet letter that fits that clue.
 You can have them use a dictionary or internet resources for this one if you’d like.

 For kids who enjoy drawing, you could have them come up with picture clues for each word on one list.
-What icon or image could they draw so everyone would know what the category was?
+What icon or image could they draw so everyone would know the category?

 7. Balderdash